tatuylonen/wiktextract/README.md

 ### Expected performance

-Extracting all data for all languages from English Wiktionary takes about 7 hours on a modern (year 2020) 24-core desktop (AMD EPYC 7402) or three hours on a 128-core dual AMD EPYC 7702 system.
-You may want to download the pre-extracted data rather than run it yourself unless you have special needs or want to modify the code.
+Extracting all data for all languages from English Wiktionary takes several hours on a modern (year 2020) 24-core desktop (AMD EPYC 7402) or three hours on a 128-core dual AMD EPYC 7702 system.
+You may want to download the pre-extracted data from [kaikki.org](https://kaikki.org/dictionary/) rather than run it yourself unless you have special needs or want to modify the code.
 If you run it yourself, be prepared to wait from several hours to a couple of days, depending on your computer.
 While you can, you may not want to run this on a laptop.
 Expanding Lua modules is not cheap, but it enables superior extraction quality and maintainability!
 Also, the software needs 3-4 GB of memory per process.
-You can control the number of parallel processes to use with the ``--num-threads`` option; the default on Linux is to use the number of available cores/hyperthreads.
+You can control the number of parallel processes to use with the ``--num-threads`` option;
+the default on Linux is to use the number of available cores/hyperthreads.
 On Windows and MacOS, ``--num-threads`` should currently be set to 1 (default on those systems).

 ## Using the command-line tool